APA (NASDAQ:APA) Trading Down 4.5%

-Several analysts recently issued reports on the stock.
-StockNews.com cut shares of APA from a “strong-buy” rating to a “buy” rating in a research note on Saturday, August 13th.
-Susquehanna cut their price target on APA from $52.00 to $49.00 and set a “positive” rating for the company in a report on Friday, August 5th.
-Piper Sandler lowered their price objective on APA from $54.00 to $47.00 and set a “neutral” rating on the stock in a research note on Friday, July 22nd.
-MKM Partners upped their target price on APA from $45.00 to $50.00 and gave the company a “buy” rating in a report on Friday, August 26th.
-Finally, Susquehanna Bancshares lowered their price target on shares of APA from $52.00 to $49.00 and set a “positive” rating on the stock in a research report on Friday, August 5th.
-Three equities research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $50.13.
+A number of brokerages have commented on APA.
+Morgan Stanley reduced their target price on shares of APA from $56.00 to $54.00 and set an “overweight” rating on the stock in a research note on Monday, August 29th.
+Barclays reduced their price target on shares of APA from $55.00 to $53.00 and set an “overweight” rating on the stock in a research report on Wednesday, August 31st.
+StockNews.com lowered APA from a “strong-buy” rating to a “buy” rating in a research report on Saturday, August 13th.
+MKM Partners boosted their price objective on shares of APA from $45.00 to $50.00 and gave the company a “buy” rating in a report on Friday, August 26th.
+Finally, Mizuho decreased their price objective on shares of APA from $56.00 to $54.00 and set a “buy” rating on the stock in a report on Thursday, August 18th.
+Three investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $50.13.

 APA Stock Performance